Bayesian-Graphical-Modelling-Lab/bayesian-network-psychometrics-lab/content/software/index.md

 </br>

 **easybgm**</br>
 <p style="font-size:medium;text-align:justify">An R package that streamlines Bayesian analysis of graphical models and simplifies related output (e.g., plotting functions).
-Can be installed from the easybgm <a href="https://github.com/KarolineHuth/easybgm">Github repository</a>.
-More details about the package can also be found there.</p>
+Can be downloaded from <a href = "https://CRAN.R-project.org/package=easybgm">cran</a>.
+More details about the package can be found on the <a href="https://github.com/KarolineHuth/easybgm">Github repository</a>, and development versions can also be downloaded from there.</p>
 </br>

 **JASP**</br>